samthebest/dump/sams-scala-tutorial/serialization-exceptions-and-memory-leaks-no-ws.md

      * */

     /*How to solve this kind of exceptions? */

     /*
+     * Solution 1(best solution): Do not use outside reference, and only use static functions.
+     * In scala, static functions only exist in Object so this method only work for Object
+     * */
+    rdd.map { x =>
+      {
+        NonSerilizableObject.func_1(x)
+      }
+    }.count()

+    /*
-     * solution 1: Use reference outside and make object or class extend interface Serializable
+     * solution 2 (this may not good because the memory leak problem): Use reference outside and make object or class extend interface Serializable
      * In this way, outer reference can be serialized by colusure cleaner and the task can be shipped from driver to data nodes.
      * */
     val SerializableClassHandler = new SerializableClass(1)